Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 Ultimately, life is a problem of *control*.
 How can an organism control what happens to them in an unpredictable world that throws challenge after challenge?
 We know all about the many tools *we* have to solve that problem, but let's consider the other side of the coin.

-We still have countless numbers of bacteria that survive to this day.
-[Cyanobacteria](https://en.wikipedia.org/wiki/Cyanobacteria) are among the oldest species still alive and well on this Earth, dating back to 3.5 billion years ago.
+We still have countless numbers of bacteria that survive to this day, even though they have a lineage dating back to 3.5 billion years ago.
 And despite their old age, it's almost as if bacteria are doing better than ever.
 You know the nukes we've deployed against them in the last century?
 If antibiotic resistance is already threatening to bring us back to the age of the plague doctor, then damn do bacteria adapt fast!

 So what's the secret to immortality that bacteria have up their sleeve?
 They have three tremendous advantages that brought them from near the very origin of species, all the way to our current world.